GlobalUnicast/BloateBeGone/README.md

 So there before there is an actual realease I am planning on testing within a virtual environment as well as utilizing TDD (Test Driven Development) in my construction of thus software.

-If you would like to support me in any way or form feel free to click on this picture of the Elder Scrolls III Morrowind.
+If you would like to support me in any way or form feel free to click here.
 </br>
 </br>
 </br>